useflyyer/flyyer-docs/docs/project-structure.md

 [create-flyyer-app]: https://npmjs.com/package/create-flyyer-app

-The most basic project structure (if you used [create-flyyer-app][create-flyyer-app]) should look something like:
+The most basic deck structure (if you used [create-flyyer-app][create-flyyer-app]) should look something like:

 <!-- MDX variables -->
 import Tabs from '@theme/Tabs';